-- Allocate a minimum of 20% of assets to fixed income investments such as bonds, cash equivalents, and certain real estate investments. - Maintain a widely diversified portfolio, to minimize the risk of overexposure in any one-market segment or investment style. - Monitor the performance of all investment managers using specific benchmarks. - Control exposure to illiquid asset classes. - Review, re-examine, and reconfirm the operation and results of the investment process regularly. - Identify new long-term opportunities for risk reduction and improved investment returns. - Review actuarial assumptions to ensure consistency with capital market expectations.
+- Allocate a minimum of 20% of assets to fixed income investments such as bonds and cash equivalents. - Maintain a diversified portfolio, to minimize the risk of overexposure in any one market segment or investment style or strategy. - Monitor the performance of all investment managers using specific benchmarks. - Control exposure to illiquid asset classes. - Review, re-examine, and reconfirm the operation and results of the investment process regularly. - Identify new long-term opportunities for risk reduction and improved investment returns. - Review actuarial assumptions to ensure consistency with capital market expectations.